St0lenThunda/spiritual-gifts-docs/project_notes.md

 <details>

 ### **🛠️ Engineering Excellence**
-- **Backend Scoring Logic**:
-  - **Proposed**: Move gift score calculation from the frontend to the backend `SurveyService`.
-This ensures scoring consistency across different clients.
 - **TypeScript Migration**:
   - **Proposed**: Transition the frontend to **TypeScript** for better type safety and self-documenting code.
 - **API Documentation Enrichment**: